datarefuge/workflow/docs/seeding.md

 ## Choosing the website

-The Seeders/Sorters use the [EDGI Archiving Primers](https://envirodatagov.org/archiving/), or a similar set of resources, to identify important and at-risk data.
+The Seeders use the [EDGI Archiving Primers](https://envirodatagov.org/archiving/), or a similar set of resources, to identify important and at-risk data.
 Talk to the DataRescue organizers to learn more.

 ## Canvassing the website and evaluating content